A perfect fall dessert with apple cider and apple brandy, this creme brulee will please!

 I was talking to one of the cider pressman and he mentioned that a number of their apples were sent off to a distiller who used them to make apple brandy.
 All the fun apple products gave us a lot of inspiration for making some great apple based drinks and treats!

-We wanted to make a seasonal fall creme brulee, and with everything pumpkin being overdone, we decided that we wanted to go with a little more traditional fall flavor, apple!
+We wanted to make a seasonal fall creme brulee, but everything pumpkin is being overdone!
+So likewise we decided that we wanted to go with a little more traditional fall flavor, apple!
 One of the easiest ways in infuse apple flavor is to use apple cider.
 We used the apple cider we got at our local orchard and mixed that in with our custard base, adding a tart apple flavor to the creamy custard.

 Aging in oak gives this brandy a hint of vanilla while still having a strong apple flavor.